Alex313031/thorium/docs/BUILDING_WIN.md

 ./version.sh
 ```

+At the end it will download the [PGO profiles](https://chromium.googlesource.com/chromium/src.git/+/refs/heads/main/docs/pgo.md) for Chromium for all platforms.
+The file for Windows will be downloaded to *C:\src\chromium\src\chrome\build\pgo_profiles\&#42;.profdata* with the actual file name looking something like
+'chrome-win64-6167-1706032279-97e63d82a0938b7701d8cdf028299c39d523a3c6.profdata', which should be added to the end of args.gn as per below.
+Take note of this, as we will be using it in the `args.gn` below.

-Secondly, we need to copy the Thorium source files over the Chromium tree. \
+Lastly, we need to copy the Thorium source files over the Chromium tree.
 For this, run:

 ```shell
 ./setup.sh
 ```
+This will copy all the files and patches to the needed locations.
 - NOTE: To build for AVX2, use `./setup.sh --avx2`.
 To build SSE3, use `./setup.sh --sse3`.
 Use `./setup.sh --help` to see all options/platforms.

-At the end it will download the [PGO profiles](https://chromium.googlesource.com/chromium/src.git/+/refs/heads/main/docs/pgo.md) for Chromium for all platforms.
-The file for Windows will be downloaded to *C:\src\chromium\src\chrome\build\pgo_profiles\&#42;.profdata* with the actual file name looking something like
-'chrome-win64-6167-1706032279-97e63d82a0938b7701d8cdf028299c39d523a3c6.profdata', which should be added to the end of args.gn as per below.
-Take note of this, as we will be using it in the `args.gn` below.

 ### Creating the build directory
 Chromium & Thorium use [Ninja](https://ninja-build.org) as its main build tool along with